How Variable Expenses Affect Your Budget

-Some personal finance software lets you set a different amount from month to month for expenses that vary, but if you use software that doesn't include flexible budget category amounts, you can budget for the average: Find the cost for the year divided by 12 for your monthly amount.
-If you spend less on a variable expense than you budgeted, it's a good idea to put that money into savings so you're prepared for the months when a variable expense ends up being higher than the budgeted amount.
+Some personal finance software lets you set a different amount from month to month for expenses that vary.
+However, if you use software that doesn't include flexible budget category amounts, you can budget for the average: Find the cost for the year and divide by 12 for your monthly amount.
+If you spend less on a variable expense than you budgeted, it's a good idea to put that money aside so you're prepared for the months when a variable expense ends up being higher than the budgeted amount.

-You'll also want to budget for and track other types of expenses, such as discretionary expenses, which fluctuate in similar ways to variable expenses, and fixed expenses, which are the easiest types of expenses to budget for since these remain the same from month to month.
+You'll also want to budget for and track other types of expenses, including discretionary expenses, which fluctuate in similar ways to variable expenses, and fixed expenses, which remain the same from month to month.

 Reducing Variable Expenses

 Trimming variable expenses is more difficult than cutting discretionary spending.
 Deciding not to buy a more expensive pair of shoes is an example of reducing your discretionary spending.
 It's a one-time decision that is much easier to make than deciding how to cut your grocery bill, which is a necessary but variable expense, because then you'd need to find a way to stick to those cuts from month to month.

 This is where financial software that helps you manage your budget can help you out.
-By setting your budget goals and then tracking your variable expenses, you can see where and for what reasons your variable expenses increase.
+By setting your budget goals and then tracking your variable expenses, you can see where (and for what reasons) your variable expenses increase.
 Then you can make strategic decisions about where to allocate your money or cut costs.
 When higher costs seem to spring up out of nowhere, you'll be prepared instead of worrying where you'll get the money to cover them.

 Your personal finances are not the only place you may encounter variable expenses.
 In a small business, a variable cost is an expense that changes according to production or, in some businesses, with changing weather conditions.